YuriyLazutin/ytools/README.md

 Today YTOOLS included following programs:

-query-directory-name - this is a simple program which allow you to use query dialog for select a directory name.
+ytools-query-directory-name - this is a simple program which allow you to use query dialog for select a directory name.

 ytools-query-file-name - this is a simple program which allow you to use query dialog for select a file name.